-Cereal-easy to store (always on my food storage list)
+Cereal: easy to store (always on my food storage list).

-Bananas-I could use fresh or freeze-dried bananas
+Bananas: I could use fresh or freeze-dried bananas.

-Oatmeal-easy to store-I can make oatmeal in 15 minutes, make your own oatmeal in a jar
+Oatmeal: easy to store, I can make oatmeal in 15 minutes, make your own oatmeal in a jar.

-Honey-long term storage/Sugar is another long-term sweetener
+Honey: long term storage.
+Sugar is another long-term sweetener for storage.

-Raisins/Nuts-long term storage, although the nuts must be kept in the freezer or they go rancid
+Raisins/Nuts: long term storage, although the nuts must be kept in the freezer or they go rancid.

-Yeast-some people make bread without yeast…I prefer my whole bread recipe…it is who I am
+Yeast: some people make bread without yeast.
+I prefer my whole bread recipe and it uses yeast, it is who I am.

 Food Storage List For Breakfast: